All Episodes

 dan friesen

-He's on this political spectrum.
+He's on the political spectrum.

 jordan holmes

-He's just putting what we think of as the right on the left side of the spectrum and staking a further part right of the spectrum.
+He's just putting what we think of as the right on the left side of the spectrum and staking part a further part right of the spectrum.

 dan friesen